-Urinary tract infections (UTI) are one of the most common bacterial infections, typically caused by E. coli, S. saprophyticus and other enterobacteriaceae.1 Women are commonly effected; with more than half experiencing a UTI in their lifetime.2 Furthermore, 20-30% of women who encounter one episode of UTI are expected to experience a recurrence (rUTI), defined as three episodes of UTI within 12 months.^{2,3} Repeat occurrences contribute significantly to worldwide healthcare burden, especially in cost.
-In 2000, the United States relinquished roughly \$2.47 billion to treat UTI in women.4 In 2019, Canada expended \$264 billion for healthcare, the same system in which UTI was the 5th most common reason for emergency department visits, and the 8th most common reason for outpatient clinic visits in 2013.^{5,6}
+Urinary tract infection (UTI) is one of the most common bacterial infections, typically caused by E. coli, S. saprophyticus, and other enterobacteriaceae.1 Women are commonly affected, with more than half experiencing a UTI in their lifetime.2 Furthermore, 20-30% of women who encounter one episode of UTI are expected to experience a recurrence (rUTI), defined as three episodes of UTI within 12 months.^{2,3} Repeat occurrences contribute significantly to worldwide healthcare burden, especially in cost.
+In 2000, the U.S. relinquished roughly \$2.47 billion to treat UTI in women.4 In 2019, Canada expended \$264 billion for healthcare, the same system in which UTI was the fifth most common reason for emergency department visits and the eighth most common reason for outpatient clinic visits in 2013.^{5,6}

-Effective management of rUTI is critical as these infections cause significant discomfort for women and deteriorate quality of life.^{2,7} However, current evidence behind best practices for treating or preventing rUTI has changed with time, with most guidelines suggesting long-term prophylactic antibiotics, yet optimal duration and antibiotic choices are inconclusive.^{7,8} Blind spots in empirical treatment guidelines can contribute to suboptimal, or inconsistent treatment and increase the risk of inappropriate antibiotic use.
-Antimicrobial resistance (AMR) is a current global health crisis; jeopardizing the long-term efficacy of these essential medications.
-In Canada, the treatment of drug-resistant infections accounts for \$250 million dollars, annually, in direct medical costs.9 As urinary tract infections are amongst both the most common and aggressive forms of resistant infections, the delineation and optimization of their treatment is imperative.10 Consequences of unchecked AMR encompass increased financial burdens in healthcare, as well as losses in GDP, exponential loss of life, as well as diminished quality.
+Effective management of rUTI is critical, as these infections cause significant discomfort for women and deteriorate quality of life.^{2,7} However, current evidence behind best practices for treating or preventing rUTI has changed with time, with most guidelines suggesting long-term prophylactic antibiotics; yet, optimal duration and antibiotic choices are inconclusive.^{7,8} Blind spots in empirical treatment guidelines can contribute to suboptimal or inconsistent treatment and increase the risk of inappropriate antibiotic use.
+Antimicrobial resistance (AMR) is a current global health crisis, jeopardizing the long-term efficacy of these essential medications.
+In Canada, the treatment of drug-resistant infections accounts for \$250 million dollars annually in direct medical costs.9 As UTIs are among both the most common and aggressive forms of resistant infections, the delineation and optimization of their treatment is imperative.10 Consequences of unchecked AMR encompass increased financial burden in healthcare, as well as losses in GDP, exponential loss of life, and diminished quality of life.
 Further, an expert panel determined that resistance effects Canadians disparately, with our most vulnerable groups at highest risk.10